turguthakki/VPNThing/BUILD_SUMMARY.md

 ```

 ### Distribution Files
-- **For End Users**: `VPNThing-Setup.exe` (Professional installer)
+- **For End Users**: `VPNThing-Setup.exe` (Windows installer)
 - **For Portable Use**: `VPNThing-Portable.zip` (No installation required)
 - **For Development**: `VPNThing.exe` (Direct executable)

 ## Project Status: COMPLETE ✅

 All requirements have been successfully implemented:
-- ✅ Professional coding style conversion
+- ✅ Modern coding style conversion
 - ✅ Minimized single executable creation
-- ✅ Professional Windows installer
+- ✅ Windows installer
 - ✅ Size optimization (69.42 MB final executable)
 - ✅ Build automation and VS Code integration

-The VPNThing project is now fully converted to professional standards and ready for distribution with professional packaging.
+The VPNThing project is now fully converted to modern standards and ready for distribution with modern packaging.